cityofaustin/Residential-Permitting/_projects/deck.md

 #### How much do building permits cost?

-The cost for permitting a deck is $X. This includes the plan review, the permit itself, your inspections, and fees.
+The cost for permitting a deck starts at $200, depending on the specifics of your deck.
+This includes the plan review, the permit itself, your inspections, and fees.

-If your project requires an electrical permit or you are building near a tree, there will be additional charges.
+If your project requires a trade permit like an electrical or plumbing permit, or you are building near a tree, there will be additional charges.
 Your reviewer can explain the costs during your consultation.

 ### Make the most out of your consultation